cronvel/freedesktop-notifications/README.md

 or if the user closed the notification, **BUT NOT IF THE SERVER HAS TIMED OUT YOUR NOTIFICATION!!!**

-For *fire and forget* it's not important, but if you want to send notifications with buttons, that's a real problem: as time pass without any callback triggered, how do we know if the notification is still displayed and the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself.
+For *fire and forget* it's not important, but if you want to send notifications with buttons, that's a real problem: as time pass without any callback triggered by the underlying D-Bus insterface, how do we know if the notification is still displayed and the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself?

-Also there no signal/event telling when a notification is actually displayed on screen, so there is no mechanism to know if the notification is displayed or is still queued.
+Also there is no signal/event telling when a notification is actually displayed on screen, so there is no mechanism to know if the notification is displayed or is still queued.

 So you should be aware that: